cesbit/pyleri/README.md

 Python Left-Right Parser
 ========================
 Pyleri is an easy-to-use parser created for [SiriDB](http://siridb.net/).
 We first used [lrparsing](http://lrparsing.sourceforge.net/doc/html/) and wrote [jsleri](https://github.com/transceptor-technology/jsleri) for auto-completion and suggestions in our web console.
-Later we found small issues in lrparsing and also had difficulties keeping the language the same in both projects.
+Later we found small issues in lrparsing and also had difficulties keeping the language the same in all projects.
 That is when we decided to create Pyleri which can export a created grammar to JavaScript, C, Python and Go.

 ---------------------------------------
   * [Related projects](#related-projects)